ZeeMonk-pixel/ZeeMonk-pixel/README.md

-- 👋 Hi, I’m @ZeeMonk-pixel
+- 👋 Hi, I’m Asha Gabriel O.
 - 👀 I’m interested in ... exploring the opportunites in the tech field to the later.
 - 🌱 I’m currently learning ...
 Javascript & Reactjs.
 - 💞️ I’m looking to collaborate on ...
 Front-end dev projects.